Daredevil: End of Days: Plot

 Urich is next alerted of Bullseye's death and visits the crime scene; Bullseye wrote the word "Mapone" in his own blood on the wall.
 While it initially appears that Bullseye was murdered, Urich quickly deduces that the death was actually a suicide as Bullseye caused the bullet he fired to ricochet around the room before hitting him in the head.

 Urich next visits Frank Castle, the notorious vigilante better known as the Punisher who is currently incarcerated at Ryker's Island Maximum Security Prison.
 He asks Castle if he knows what "Mapone" means, and he replies that it meant that Murdock had dirt on Bullseye; what it means specifically, Castle refuses to say.
 The Punisher uses this opportunity to escape custody.

 Urich visits the supervillain Bushwacker, currently in critical condition at the hospital.
 Before he can get anything out of him, however, the supervillain Bullet comes barging in intending to kill Bushwacker; in his rampage, he throws Urich out the window.
 Before Urich can fall to his death, a figure dressed as Daredevil rescues him before returning to kill Bullet.

-Urich awakens in the hospital with his adoptive son Tim at his side.
-It is here revealed that years ago, Tim was the son of a criminal who Daredevil was trying to apprehend; the man brutally beat Daredevil as Tim tearfully begged him to stop.
+Urich awakens in the hospital with his adopted son Tim Lange at his side.
+It is here revealed that years ago, Tim was the son of a criminal whom Daredevil was trying to apprehend; the man brutally beat Daredevil as Tim tearfully begged him to stop.
 To save Daredevil, Tim was forced to electrocute his father to death, after which Murdock comforted him and brought him to Urich, knowing that he would be a good father to him.
 Urich tells his son that what Murdock did for them is a true example of what a hero does.

 Urich next meets with Leland Owlsley, a former enemy of Daredevil known as the Owl who has now returned to his previous position as a stock investor.
 Owlsley is far from reformed, however, as he is shown to possess the mask Murdock was wearing when he died in a glass box as a trophy; he threatens to kill Urich if he comes back.
 Urich is next contacted by another of Murdock's former enemies, Zebediah Killgrave, better known as the Purple Man.
 Walking into the meeting, however, Urich sees that the Purple Man has recently been shot dead by the Punisher who quickly departs.
 It is also revealed that the Punisher killed Owlsley earlier that same day (most likely moments after his meeting with Urich).